API keys are used to authenticate requests to the Stigg REST API. Each environment has its own isolated set of keys.

 - Log in to the Stigg Console

-- Go to Integrations > API Keys
+- Navigate to Integrations > API keys

 Using API keys